banzaicloud/banzai-cli/README.md

   banzai [command]

 Available Commands:
+  cluster      Manage clusters

-  login        Configure and log in to a Banzai Cloud context
+  form         Open forms from config, persist provided values and generate templates help         Help about any command login        Configure and log in to a Banzai Cloud context organization List and select organizations secret       Manage secrets

-  cluster      Handle clusters
-    create      Create cluster based on json stdin or interactive session delete      Delete a cluster
-    get         Get cluster details
-    list        List clusters
-    shell       Start a shell or run a command with the cluster configured as kubectl context

-  organization List and select organizations
-    list        List organizations
-    select      Select organization

-  secret       List secrets
-  help         Help about any command

 Flags:
       --color                use colors on non-tty outputs